 Draw closed eyes and a happy mouth with a black marker.

-The above two steps are repeated for Mary, Joseph, the shepherds, and the kings.
-The different people use different sizes of paper.
+The two steps above are repeated for Mary, Joseph, the shepherds, and the wise men.
+The only different is that they use different sized paper.

 Place Baby Jesus in the manger.